 According to criminal law, the official charge for shoplifting is “dishonestly appropriating property without the consent of its owner with the intention of depriving the owner of it”.

 The punishment for the crime depends on what the person is trying to steal and how much it is worth.
-If the person is convicted in court, they can be charged for up to six months if the stolen item is worth less than £200.
+Shoplifting under £200 in UK is a crime that can have you charged for up to six months, if convicted in court.

 However, the sentence can extend up to seven years if the stolen items have a value of more than £200.

 ASCONE is a six-step process made for the role of security operatives and loss prevention staff in the retail sector.